 - Kosher salt and freshly cracked pepper

-- In a small bowl, stir together the softened butter and old bay seasoning.
+- In a small bowl, stir together the butter and Old Bay seasoning.

 - Melt the remaining butter mixture in the microwave or on the stove.
 While the turkey is cooking, take a basting brush and baste the melted butter mixture all over the turkey as it cooks.
-I did this a couple of times during the cooking process.
+You will baste the turkey a couple of times during the cooking process.

 - Use a meat thermometer to measure the temperature in the center of the thickest part of the breast.
-Mine took about 2 hours to fully cook.
+About 2 hours to fully cook.